 The vibrant color of her stain glass work, the mosaic fishes, color designs and color palate sensitivity was beautiful idealistic and hopeful.
-The girlish charm of picturesque nature and innocent wildlife, is like a proto-disney vision.
+The girlish charm of picturesque nature and innocent wildlife, is like a proto-Disney vision.
 Who can say where influences go, but I imagine Edna’s years before her marriage to be glorious.
-Her marriage years were interesting, as she took on motherly duties with two adopted girls, a 8000 square foot Victorian mansion and still found time to work on her Art.
+Not that the marriage years were bad, as she took on motherly duties, house care and still found time to work on her clippings.

-The Clippings folders were a way for Edna to save the things, a “swap file” for the creative juices, a way to store the memories, of past art guides, newspaper stories, art history and her love for Disney.
-Edna carefully clipped all the things that inspired her, then stored them categorized them into brown paper folders labelled with the details of her mind. @more on Folders
+The Clipping folders were a way for Edna to save the things that inspired her.
+A “swap file” for the creative juices, a way to store the memories, of past art guides, newspaper stories, art history and her love for Disney.
+Edna carefully clipped all the things that inspired her, then stored them categorized them into brown paper folders labelled with the details of her mind.

 I don’t see myself as owning Edna Seib’s art, but something more powerful, the influences of her artistic mind.